EmDonato/Mujoco_Ros2_Wrap_Cpp/README.md

 docker run --rm --gpus all ubuntu nvidia-smi
 ```

-If the last command fails, the default Dev Container configuration is not supported on that machine.
+If the last command fails, the nvidia Dev Container configuration is not supported on that machine.

 ### Container dependencies